Phantasy Star Online: Legacy

-As the first online role-playing game for home consoles, Phantasy Star Online is considered a landmark game.
+As the first successful online role-playing game for home consoles, Phantasy Star Online is considered a landmark game.
 It won several awards, including Japan Game Award for "Game of the Year", awarded three days after the death of Sega chairman Okawa, over the likes of The Legend of Zelda: Majora's Mask, Dragon Quest VII, and Kōkidō Gensō Gunparade March.
 VentureBeat dubbed it "one of the most important games in console gaming evolution".
 IGN named it one of the best RPGs of all time for being the first online experience for many gamers.

 1UP.com called Phantasy Star Online one of the most revolutionary games of the 2000s, crediting it for creating "an entire pantheon of multiplayer dungeon crawlers that continue to dominate the Japanese sales charts" and making "both online gaming and the concept of fee-based services a reality for consoles".
 Hiroshi Matsuyama, president of CyberConnect2 and developer of the .hack series, cited the game as an influence.
 It is also believed to be a major influence on Capcom's Monster Hunter series.

 According to GamesTM, the Phantasy Star series has struggled to live up to the legacy of Phantasy Star Online.
-Sega has been slow to localize Phantasy Star games, and the PSP entries in the series did not capture the attention of the west.
+Sega has been slow to localize Phantasy Star games, and the PSP entries in the series did not capture the attention of the West.
 Concurrently, Monster Hunter had a similar formula to Phantasy Star Online and became successful.
 Later Phantasy Star games, such as Phantasy Star Universe (2006), share similar gameplay with Phantasy Star Online but failed to reach the same critical and commercial success in the West.
 In Japan, Phantasy Star Universe became the best selling game in the franchise.
-Phantasy Star Online 2 was released in Japan in 2012, and localized for the west in 2020.
+Phantasy Star Online 2 was released in Japan in 2012, and localized for the West in 2020.
 Phantasy Star Online 2 made over 900 million dollars since its release.